Knowledge Hub

 • Your bargaining position

-It is trite to say but sometimes the biggest improvements to profitability can be cumulatively managing the ‘little things’ to get maximum profit and advantage from each contract, as well as developing the latest product or service to scale-up your business.
+It is trite to say, but sometimes, the most significant improvements to profitability can be made by managing the ‘little things’ to get maximum profit and advantage from each contract.

-The situations that require or justify a variation in contract are numerous.
+The situations that require or justify a contract variation are numerous.
 Commercial solicitors find that businesses ask for help with varying contracts in cases where:

-• There is a sales and distribution contract with provision for variable pricing in the contract.
+• There is a sales and distribution contract with a provision for variable pricing.
 Both parties to the agreement may prefer a variation to a fixed price structure to provide greater certainty.
-The seller may be happy to vary the contract on price to secure a longer contract period or changes in what are now perceived as onerous distribution terms.
+The seller may be willing to adjust the contract price to secure a more extended contract period or make changes to what are now perceived as onerous distribution terms.

 • A joint venture agreement may need a rethink if the parties to the joint venture are to remain committed to working together.
-For example, at the outset of the agreement, it was anticipated party A would supply the digital expertise, party B would supply the funding, whilst party C would provide the IP.
-Things change and party A’s contribution is vastly in excess of that originally agreed.
-To prevent a joint venture dispute, or the early termination of the agreement, a variation to bring in the contribution of an additional party D or an adjustment to the reward structure may be necessary.
-Without a variation of the joint venture agreement all parties risk the agreement imploding as the terms are no longer fair to one party.
+To prevent a dispute or the early termination of the agreement, a variation to bring in the contribution of an additional party or an adjustment to the reward structure may be necessary.

-• With a supply of goods agreement, the contract may require review if the supplier can no longer source the goods because of international supply issues or the purchaser’s business model and purchase requirements have had to adapt because customer preferences have changed.
+• With a supply of goods agreement, the contract may require review if the supplier can no longer source the goods because of international supply issues.

 The decision on whether to vary a contract or to terminate and replace is a combination of commercial legal advice and business acumen.
 If your company: